 Camping is one of my family’s favorite activities!
 From the moment we get on the highway until we pull back into the driveway two days later, we can’t seem to get enough of the uninterrupted family fun.
+So we have figured out a few things when it comes to stress-free camping I’d love to share with you.

 Most people who know me – I’m the busy mom of two tweens and vice president of an integrated marketing company — are surprised that I would be the “type” who would enjoy going camping for a family vacation.